-So far my food blog, The Gardener’s Kitchen has been concentrating on more usual crops.
+So far my food blogs have been concentrating on more usual crops.
 This week I have engaged my Inner Womble once more, turning breadcrumbs that would otherwise have been food waste into a tea that met with a universal thumbs up.
-I also added a couple of my dad’s recipes for using breadcrumbs to the recipes section, although I feel I ought to warn you that (as a trained chef) my dad’s instructions tend to be a little minimalistic!
+I’ve also added a couple of my dad’s recipes for using breadcrumbs, although I feel I ought to warn you that (as a trained chef) my dad’s instructions tend to be a little minimalistic!

 And putting a bit more science back into gardening seems to be a trend at the moment (and one that I approve of!).
 The Garden Professors have tackled the thorny issue of whether there is any benefit to using Compost tea.
 James Wong, meanwhile, is continuing his weekly column in the Guardian by pondering if plants can think.
 It’s important to remember that any reporting of science in the popular press is likely to be sensationalist, and based on the latest press release from a university about the results in one of their studies.
 Science is an iterative process, and one of its fundamental features is the importance of reproducibility – one study can’t bring us the truth, it can only bring us one step closer to it.
 A body of evidence is what’s needed to back up a definitive statement.

 On a lighter note, if you’ve got access to black walnuts, you can make black walnut ink.
 Dyes and inks is one aspect of plant use that I haven’t delved into much yet, but would like to.
 Could get messy….

 What have you been enjoying on the internet this week?